By Lucy Searle

 4. Choose a color scheme that's impactful

-Displaying decorative hats, walking canes and even smart wellington boots is another way to boost the eye-catching wow-factor.
+Displaying decorative hats, walking canes and even your best wellington boots is another way to boost the eye-catching wow-factor.

 5. Make your mudroom feel light and bright